Visa and Immigration

 Visa application fees

-Please note that visa fees are to be paid in RMB at the Consulate, either in cash or via mobile payment (Alipay).
+Applicants applying via VFS Global will settle the visa fees at the respective Visa Application Center (VAC).
+For applicants applying directly at the Consulate, please note that visa fees are to be paid in RMB, either in cash or via mobile payment (Alipay).
 The Consulate does not accept payment by credit or debit card.

 The amount of the visa application fee in RMB is determined and regularly reviewed in application with the Euro foreign exchange reference rate set by the European Central Bank.